-0722.20.50.10 Non-custodial parent Contests the Proposed Offset o When it is decided that a case should be deleted, the agent will:
+0722.20.50.10 Non-custodial parent Contests the Proposed Offset

 All written hearing requests for the one-time notice from noncustodial parents will be distributed to the appropriate agent.
 The agent will review the case to determine whether the case was correctly certified.
 A case can be deleted for just cause, such as non-assistance and all children are over the age of eighteen (18), or the order was ended with no arrears owed.